alex-bellon/wikipedia/README.md

 - [Rail fence cipher](https://en.wikipedia.org/wiki/Rail_fence_cipher) - a form of transposition cipher.
 It derives its name from the way in which it is encoded.
 - [Related-key Attack](https://en.wikipedia.org/wiki/Related-key_attack) - In cryptography, a related-key attack is any form of cryptanalysis where the attacker can observe the operation of a cipher under several different keys whose values are initially unknown, but where some mathematical relationship connecting the keys is known to the attacker.
 - [Slide Attack](https://en.wikipedia.org/wiki/Slide_attack) - The slide attack is a form of cryptanalysis designed to deal with the prevailing idea that even weak ciphers can become very strong by increasing the number of rounds, which can ward off a differential attack.
+- [Twofish](https://en.wikipedia.org/wiki/Twofish) - a symmetric key block cipher with a block size of 128 bits and key sizes up to 256 bits.

 ### Data Structures
 - [Rope](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) - a data structure composed of smaller strings that is used to efficiently store and manipulate a very long string.
 For example, a text editing program may use a rope to represent the text being edited, so that operations such as insertion, deletion, and random access can be done efficiently.